prakashdivyy/react-native-qiscus-sdk-js/README.md

 ```

-### 4) Your code insdie index.ios.js / index.android.js will look like
+### 4) Your code inside index.ios.js / index.android.js will look like

 ```